hxlin97/AFA/README.md

 Like for a molecule C formed by A and B <br>
 TN_contraction results  of C can be directly obtained by the adding of TN_contraction results of A and TN_contraction results of B.<br>
+One can refer to "property_adding.ipynb" for an example.

 The expected output is:<br>

 """<br>